dbactual/thomaspaine-www/content/works/dissertation-on-the-first-principles-of-government.md

    sets him up, to live for ever, it never could become hereditary succession; and of consequence, hereditary succession could only follow on the death of the first parties.

-   “As therefore hereditary succession is out of the question with respect to the first generation, we have next to consider the character in which that generation acts with respect to the commencing generation, and to all succeeding ones.
+   "As therefore hereditary succession is out of the question with respect to the first generation, we have next to consider the character in which that generation acts with respect to the commencing generation, and to all succeeding ones.

-   “It assumes a character to which it has neither right nor title; for it changes itself from a legislator to a testator, and affects to make a will and testament which is to have operation, after the demise of the makers, to bequeath the government; and it not only attempts to bequeath, but to establish on the succeeding generation a
+   "It assumes a character to which it has neither right nor title; for it changes itself from a legislator to a testator, and affects to make a will and testament which is to have operation, after the demise of the makers, to bequeath the government; and it not only attempts to bequeath, but to establish on the succeeding generation a